BasicPrimitives/javascript/samples/LabelsCascadesInFamilyChart.md

 # Labels cascades over connection lines in family chart
+Label annotations are family diagram specific annotations.
+Label annotations are placed inside the diagram layout between nodes so they don't overlap nodes, can occupy relatively large space.
+Still, they require the control to rerender nodes when we add label annotations to the diagram.

-Family chart control provides connection lines labels binding multiple nodes together.
-In the following example we create cascade of labels from common parent down to its children.
-If two labels create mutually exclusive bundles the first label wins.
+Label annotations can bind multiple nodes together, so visually label annotation can define aggregate value for several nodes bundled together.
+In the following example, we create a cascade of labels from the common parent down to its children.
+If two labels create mutually exclusive bundles, the first label wins.

 See primitives.LabelAnnotationConfig for details.
-By default labels display regular text label, but they can be styled the same way as regular items of chart.
+By default, label annotations display regular text labels, but we can use node templates to define their content.
+So from this perspective, they are regular diagram nodes, having complex placement logic in the diagram.
 See templateName option of LabelAnnotationConfig and defaultLabelAnnotationTemplate of primitives.FamConfig class.

 [JavaScript](javascript.controls/CaseLabelsCascadesInFamilyChart.html)